milesperry81/AZMLND-Project-2/README.md

 ![title](images/2.1_create_dataset.png)

 I then went to the Automated ML section and created a new AutoML experiment using the regsitered Bank Marketing dataset.
-A compute clsutered was configured with Standard_DS12_v2 virtual machine and 1 as the minimum number of nodes.
+A compute clustered was configured with Standard_DS12_v2 virtual machine and 1 as the minimum number of nodes.
 The experiment was of a Classification type, with Explain Best Model enabled.
-Exit crtieria was set to 1 hour and Concurrency set to 5.
-The AutoML expeirment was then ran.
+Exit criteria was set to 1 hour and Concurrency set to 5.
+The AutoML experiment was then ran.

 The AutoML experiment was set up to classify if a banking client will subscribe to a term deposit.
 The experiment completed and the best model was a Voting Ensemble with 91.866% accuracy.
 Below you can see the details of the completed experiment.